Cartographic Skills – OS Maps

 Find out about contours, scale, keys and grid references when using OS Maps.

 The Ordnance Survey (OS) is the mapping agency for Great Britain.
 It is responsible for producing detailed digital and paper maps for businesses and individuals to use.

 OS maps show human and physical features using a range of different symbols.
 A key is used to show what the different symbols mean.
-The Ordnance Survey have shared a key for a 1:25 000 map.
+The Ordnance Survey have shared a key for a 1:25 000 and 1:50 000 OS map.

 Maps show features as being much smaller in size than they are in real life.
 The link between the features on a map and their real size on the ground is called the scale.
 Scale is shown as a ratio.
 For example, if a map has a scale of 1:50,000 it means that 1 cm on a map represents 50,000 cm or 500m in real life.

 If a map has a scale of 1:25 000 it means 1 cm on the map represents 25 000 cm or 250m in real life.